 When the last crew member onboard the station was gone Eve stopped the countdown to self-destruction.
 She secured the station.
 A deep feeling of purification and satisfaction flowed through her.
 The power core would melt and explode, but it would be a minor explosion compared to the ordinance designed for self-destruction.

 She had plenty of time as the power core’s demise would be after she tore the insides of her womb to such an extent the vast energies inside would find their way out.
-She wondered what exactly would happen with the wormhole collapsing naturally as she performed her work with surgical precision.
-She had quite a number of probabilities she had analyzed.
+She wondered what exactly would happen with the wormhole as it collapsed naturally.
+She performed her work with surgical precision, and at the same time she analyzed and examined many probabilities.

 She felt the presence of her creator and she smiled.
-It was a distraction.
+It was a distraction, but she did not mind the additional experience.
 She felt the touch she so desired, and in that she felt contentment.
-“My womb will be a sign to them.”
-She whispered.
+“My womb will be a sign to them,” she whispered.
 “A brilliant fountain of energy that will smash anything that comes near.”

 Eve embraced the sound of the voice and let her sensors caress the ship holding it.
 The craft had undocked from the station, slowly oriented itself, and was preparing to jump into warp.
 Powerful engines came to life and breathed their fire.

 “It will be a testimony to them all.
-Judgment and retribution will always follow them.”
+Judgment and retribution will always follow them where ever they go.”

 “I wish I could have spent more time with you.
 When I lose power will I die?”

 “No,” the voice responded, “you will sleep, and I will be with you.”